 DES daughters have an increased risk of developing clear cell carcinomas, but women don’t have to be exposed to DES for clear cell carcinoma to develop.
 In fact, women were diagnosed with this type of cancer before DES was invented.

 DES daughters are also more likely to have high grade cervical dysplasia (CIN 3) and vaginal dysplasia (VAIN 3) when compared to women who were never exposed.

 Normally, the vagina is lined by flat cells called squamous cells.
 In about 40% of women who have already started having periods, the vagina may have one or more areas lined instead by glandular cells.
-These cells look like those found in the glands of the cervix, the lining of the body of the uterus (endometrium), and the lining of the fallopian tubes.
+These cells look like those found in the glands of the cervix, the lining of the body of the uterus (the endometrium), and the lining of the fallopian tubes.
 These areas of gland cells are called adenosis.
-It occurs in nearly all women who were exposed to DES during their mothers’ pregnancy.
+This occurs in nearly all women who were exposed to DES during their mothers’ pregnancy.
 Having adenosis increases the risk of developing clear cell carcinoma, but this cancer is still very rare.
-The risk of clear cell carcinoma in a woman who has adenosis that is not related to DES is very, very small.
+The risk of clear cell carcinoma in a woman who has adenosis that's not related to DES is very, very small.
 Still, many doctors feel that any woman with adenosis should have very careful screening and follow-up.